smvictorON/clean_arch/readme.md

-## Simple Application Applying Some Concepts of Clean Arch
+## Simple Application Applying Some Concepts of Clean Arch / SOLID using JS-TS

 ### to Execute:
   `npm run dev`